 If you’re missing more than a single tooth in a row, we may recommend an implant-retained bridge.
 Traditional bridges require that we alter your natural healthy teeth in order to use them as anchors to hold your replacement in place.
 With an implant bridge, your natural teeth will be unaltered, and the bridge will be stronger when it’s attached to your jawbone.

 All it takes is just four to six well-placed implants to restore an entire row of teeth with a custom-made full denture.
 This is much more cost effective than replacing each tooth with individual implants, plus implant dentures give patients a much stronger bite compared to regular removable ones.

 The cost of the dental implant procedure can vary quite a bit from patient to patient depending on how many implants they need, where they are located in the mouth, and what kind of restoration is used.
+The price can also vary depending on if a patient needs a referral for surgery.
+Fortunately, at Infinity Dental Care, we can perform the entire procedure in-house from start to finish.
 Despite their higher upfront cost compared to regular bridges and dentures, they actually tend to help patients save money overall thanks to their longevity.
 While more traditional treatments typically need to be completely redone every five to seven years, compounding their cost, dental implants can easily last for the rest of a patient’s life, meaning they’ll spend thousands less in periodic maintenance.

 There is no doubt that dental implants are worth the time and monetary investment that they require.
 However, before you commit to them or request your consultation with us, it is only natural if you would like to learn more about the journey ahead of you.
 That is why we have compiled the following brief list of frequently asked questions.
 If you do not see the information you were hoping for, you are welcome to contact Infinity Dental Care directly.